apache/incubator-spot/spot-setup/Apache Spot Schema.md

 This document is to centralize a place where users can read information about Proxy, DNS and flow schema.
 From this document users with their own ingest can implement a module without using Spot ingest, or they can compare them.
 User can do that creating a data set with the expected columns by pipeline.

 - [Proxy](#proxy)

+    Attributes and rules.
     * [Proxy Schema for Spot-ingest](#proxy-schema-for-spot-ingest)
     * [Proxy Schema for Spot-ml](#proxy-schema-for-spot-ml)
     * [Proxy Schema for Spot-oa](#proxy-schema-for-spot-oa)
     * [Proxy Schema for Spot-ui](#proxy-schema-for-spot-ui)

 - [Flow (Spot-nfdump)](#flow-spot-nfdump)

+    Attributes and rules.
     * [Flow Schema for Spot-ingest](#Flow-schema-for-spot-ingest)
     * [Flow Schema for Spot-ml](#flow-schema-for-spot-ml)
     * [Flow Schema for Spot-oa](#flow-schema-for-spot-oa)
     * [Flow Schema for Spot-ui](#flow-schema-for-spot-ui)

 - [DNS](#dns)

+    Attributes and rules.
     * [DNS Schema for Spot-ingest](#dns-schema-for-spot-ingest)
     * [DNS Schema for Spot-ml](#dns-schema-for-spot-ml)
     * [DNS Schema for Spot-oa](#dns-schema-for-spot-oa)